MAC Football Championship Game: No results by team

-Eastern Michigan and UMass are the only teams currently in the conference to have not yet qualified for a Championship Game.
+Eastern Michigan, Sacramento State and UMass are the only teams currently in the conference to have not yet qualified for a championship game.
 (UMass had been a football-only MAC member in the 2012–2015 seasons before returning in 2025 as a full member.)
-Marshall is the only Championship Game Winner to not be a current member of the MAC.
-Bowling Green is the only team that has represented both the East and West Divisions in the Championship Game (was a member of the West Division prior to Marshall's departure from the MAC).
-Temple and UCF were previously in the conference during this era and never reached the championship game;
+As of the next MAC football season in 2026, Marshall and Northern Illinois are the only championship game winners to not be current members of the MAC.
+Bowling Green is the only team that has represented both the East and West Divisions in the Championship Game, as it was a member of the West Division prior to the departure of Marshall from the MAC.
+Temple and UCF were previously in the conference during this era and never reached the championship game.

 Common matchups

 Matchups that have occurred more than once: